 “This band is held together by music,” Zander says.
 “It’s the super glue that keeps us writing and putting records out.
 The reason we started the band in the first place was to tour and write songs and put records out.
 If all that went away, there would be no point then, would there?”

-Enjoy this exclusive interview with Rick Nielsen from the legendary Cheap Trick.
-From being inducted into The Rock and Roll Hall …
+Exclusive interview with Rick Nielsen from the legendary Cheap Trick.
+From being inducted into The Rock and Roll Hall of Fame to …